ReeceNiemuth/Cyber-Engineering-Portfolio/documentation/cheatsheets_&_reference_docs/README.md

 </p>

 <p align="center">
-_Feel free to browse this structured repository of personal notes and references I have built throughout the course of my career in cybersecurity._
+Feel free to browse this structured repository of personal notes and references I have built throughout the course of my career!
 </p>

 <br>